South Bank Campus

 This course is also offered in Gold Coast and Wide Bay Burnett.

 The successful achievement of this qualification requires you to complete all core and 16 elective units.
+You will also be required to undertake 400 hours of vocational placement in an approved setting.

 AUR30616 Certificate III in Light Vehicle Mechanical Technology